 Customer-driven community forums and message boards have been around for a long time.
 They are virtual communities where users can go to post about topics of interest, often to support one another. in a recent survey, as many as 56% of customer community users stated that having a self-serve support arm to rely on is an important contributing factor when choosing a company’s products and services.

 Community forums have proven especially useful for CSP subscribers who need help with equipment or who are experiencing technical issues.
 Adding co-browsing technology to these forums would boost engagement and provide a higher level of assistance to customers.
 For example, a customer may post a question about activating his SIM card via the website or about an error message he sees on his web-based app.
 With co-browsing, a forum member can easily view the customer’s browser or web app, and guide him through the resolution process.

-Co-browsing technology is evolving, and has the potential to bridge the gap between human and AI-driven customer service.
+Co-browsing technology is evolving, as more forward-thinking enterprise leaders are adopting newer technologies.
+It has the potential to bridge the gap between human and AI-driven customer service.
 Co-browsing benefits customers who are confused about an online process, or frustrated by having to verbally describe to agents over the phone what they are seeing within their browsers.
 Gartner highlights the convenience of co-browsing – with most self-service interactions occurring in a web browser or mobile app, customers are just a click away from a co-browsing session.

 When used in conjunction with the 5 hottest trends – app sharing, visual support, AI, field services and communities – co-browsing effectively removes any barriers to a great customer experience.